Imperix firmware IP product guide

 BBOX[51:0] | tristate input/output | N/A | These pins are used internally in the B-Box RCP.
 They can be re-purposed when using the B-Board PRO on a custom-made PCB design, as explained in PN201. |

 USR[35:0] | tristate input/output | N/A | These 3.3V pins are made available to the user to interface external peripherals, such as an SPI ADC.
-They are available from the B-Board PRO Eval board and from the B-Box RCP VHDCI connector B. To use these pins, please refer to the getting started with FPGA page. |
+They are available from the B-Board PRO Eval board and from the B-Box RCP VHDCI connector B. To use these pins, please refer to the Getting Started with FPGA page. |

 Private ports